The Wave (2019 film): Plot

-Frank snaps back to reality inside the car with Jeff and Natalie as they are being shot at by Richie and his guard Lamont for stealing the drugs.
-Richie takes them back to his place where Lamont ties up Jeff and Natalie and beats Frank.
-Frank calls Cheryl to get money from her parents but she hangs up.
+Frank snaps back to reality inside the car with Jeff and Natalie.
+He is learning that clocks and cell phones can become time-and-travel portals for him.
+Richie and his bodyguard Lamont are about to shoot them for stealing the drugs.
+Richie takes them back to his place, where Lamont duct-tapes Jeff and Natalie and beats Frank.
+Frank frantically promises to repay Richie and calls Cheryl to get money from her wealthy parents, but she swears at him and hangs up.
 Fed up, Richie is about to shoot Natalie when Frank slams his phone on the floor and snaps back to the party the previous night.
 He immediately finds Aeolus and sits down with him, also discovering his wallet.
-After talking with Aeolus, Frank transports to outside the club the next afternoon and makes a deal with the homeless man.
-He then transports back to Richie's, where the homeless man from El Madrid shows up with $240,000 in cash from Frank's bank accounts and a new mortgage on his house.
+After talking with Aeolus, Frank transports to outside the club the next afternoon and makes a deal with the friendly homeless man.
+He then transports back to Richie's, and the homeless man from El Madrid shows up with $240,000 in cash from Frank's bank accounts and a new mortgage on his house.
 Richie and Lamont are in shock - Frank has done all this by traveling in time - but they accept the money anyway and release the trio.

-Jeff drives Natalie back to El Madrid where they find Theresa, who is now a completely different person.
-Frank is transported to the previous day at work where he is asked to fill out paperwork for a $4M life insurance policy attached to his promotion.
-Finally realizing the universe's message, he makes the fireman's widow the beneficiary of his policy.
+Jeff drives Natalie back to El Madrid, where they find Theresa, who is now a different woman (played by a different actress) and who recognizes Frank only as a guy from the party.
+Frank is transported to the previous day at work, where he is asked to fill out paperwork for a $4M life insurance policy attached to his promotion.
+Finally realizing the universe's message and his cruelty to the victims of his corporation, he makes the fireman's widow the beneficiary of his policy.
 His boss sees the policy before Frank is able to mail it and threatens to fire him if he does not change it.
-Frank disregards the threat and time travels again, this time back to the accident outside of the El Madrid club the night before.
+Frank disregards the threat and time travels again, this time back to the car accident outside of the El Madrid club the night before.
 He walks towards it to help and is hit by the intoxicated driver from before, who is actually his boss.
 When the police arrive on the scene, they find Richie's drugs in the trunk of his car.